ssigurdsson/ssigurdsson.github.io/_pages/cv.md

 ======
 * 2nd Place in the Icelandic National High School Math Competition for the year 2012.
 * Honorable Mention at the International Physics Olympiad in 2012.
-* Performed in the robotics competition at the University of Iceland for the year 2014.
 * Awarded for highest graduating grade in the physical sciences at the University of Iceland for the year of 2015.
 * Rank 180 out of 3300 contestants in Google’s Coding Competition “Kickstart” round H – 2019.